 The Prince Regent became King George IV when his father died in 1820.
 From 1825 he commissioned Nash to enlarge Buckingham House into a major six-hundred room palace but continually changed his mind about the design.
 The cost escalated and it remained unfinished when George died in 1830, at which time Nash was fired from the project.
 The new monarch, George’s younger brother William IV, lived instead at the newly-built Clarence House throughout his short reign.

-At about the same time as Nash’s work was in progress at Buckingham House the Office of Woods and Forests was working on a series of gates, railings and lodges around Hyde Park.
+At about the same time as Nash’s work was in progress at Buckingham House, the Office of Woods and Forests was working on a series of gates, railings and lodges around Hyde Park.
 The authorities commissioned their talented architect, Decimus Burton, to design a pair of grand gates facing each other across the Kensington to London road, one into Hyde Park and the other into Green Park, forming a processional route from Buckingham Palace to Kensington Palace.
 Although much altered since, it is what has become known as Hyde Park Corner.

 The population size of London continued to grow rapidly throughout the century, made possible because of new forms of transport.
-The first horse-drawn omnibuses began operating in 1829, introduced to London by George Shillibeer who had seen them in Paris.
+The first horse-drawn omnibuses began operating in 1829, introduced to London by George Shillibeer who conceived the idea while in Paris.
 Initially the six pence fare was too expensive for the average working person but a price-war reduced the cost of a journey to one penny and they became an affordable form of transport for the masses.
 By the 1830s routes connected all London’s suburbs with the centre of the city.
 If people needed to travel for a brief distance in or out of London they could take a short-stage coach, for which there were regular services to many destinations.
 The coaches were pulled by four horses and carried between four and six people inside and twelve on the outside.
 The journeys were slow and expensive, often with many stops en-route.
-In 1825 there were over one thousand operating from the City and West End, making over three thousand journeys per day.
+In 1825 there were over one thousand operating from the City and West End, making over 3,000 journeys per day.